History & Staff

 Clarence Harden was born and raised in Montverde, to the late Clarence E. Sr. & Margaret Harden, he was a lifelong resident of Lake County.
 He graduated Clermont High School and from the Cincinnati College of Embalming in 1954.
 He and Albert Layton co-founded Layton Harden Funeral Home of Eustis in 1958, becoming Harden/Pauli Funeral Home in 1982.
 He was a very active member and Deacon Emeritus of Bay Street Baptist Church, Eustis.
 Clarence was also a member of the Lake Eustis Area Chamber of Commerce, V.F.W., American Legion, Elks and Masonic Lodges, all of Eustis.
 He served his country in the US Army during Korea.
 He passed away Wednesday, February 12, 2014

-Dorothy Harden was born in Apopka and grew up in Central Florida.
+Dorothy Ann Thomas Harden Granger was born in Apopka and grew up in Central Florida.
 She and her late husband, Clarence, co-founded the Funeral Home in 1958.
 Dorothy enjoys volunteering at Trout Lake Nature Center in Eustis.
 Dorothy has two daughters and one grandson.
 She is a Funeral Assistant.

 Lance Pauli, Licensed Funeral Director and Embalmer